juanignaciosl/juanignaciosl.github.io/_posts/2019-07-30-Functional_Programming_in_Scala.markdown

 [Functional Programming in Scala](https://www.coursera.org/specializations/scala), including topics such as parallel programming or Big Data analysis with Spark, and it was a good moment for a refresher!

+In addition, I've also played with [Spark and Yelp data](https://github.com/juanignaciosl/yelp-spark).

 These are my notes.

 # Courses